Press

 Intelligence Squared

-“My Pen is the Wing of a Bird [is] little short of a miracle”
+“My Pen Is the Wing of a Bird [is] little short of a miracle”

 “This book is a powerful reminder […] that everyone has a story and every story matters.”